 - Cladwell: Neutral.
 Functional voice.

-- Whering: Sustainability-led editorial; less culturally specific.
+- Whering: Sustainability-led editorial; less culturally specific in the styling layer.

 - PutTogether: In-house stylist's playbook informs recommendations.
 References editorial codes (a Carolyn Bessette-Kennedy summer combination, a Phoebe Philo-era pairing) when the user's closet supports them.
+(For the broader market: Alta is the only app whose AI training has been tied to a working stylist in Tier-1 trade press — Meredith Koop, via WWD.
+See article 06 for the taste-axis comparison that includes Alta.)

-Round 5 winner: PutTogether.
+Round 5 winner: PutTogether within this 4-way.

 Round 6: Long-term value